Portfolio Reviews: How to Create an Art Portfolio for College Applications (Step-by-Step Guide)

 Step 5 – Curate Your Portfolio Thoughtfully

 Think of your portfolio as a narrative: what’s the story you’re telling?
+For example, curating the best portfolio involves selecting final pieces that showcase your skills and creative evolution.

 Organize work to show: